-I hold a PhD in Public Policy from the LBJ School of Public Affairs, University of Texas at Austin.
+I have a PhD in Public Policy from the LBJ School of Public Affairs, University of Texas at Austin.
 My doctoral dissertation is entitled: “In Defense of Voting: Reinterpreting the Terms of the Voting Calculus with a View Toward Election Law and Policy.”
 The abstract and table of contents are available here, and the introductory chapter is here.

 ⋅ “Africa’s Domestic Institutions of Integration and Accommodation: A New Database.”
 In Constitutions and Conflict Management in Africa: Preventing Civil War through Institutional Design, ed.
 Alan J. Kuperman, 183-224 (University of Pennsylvania Press, 2015).